Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Costa Coffee – 200 points (£2) when you sign up using the Costa Coffee app and code BORJN (that’s an O not a zero).

 Look on deals websites for discounts.
 Websites such as Hot UK Deals and Voucher Codes often have an array of special offers.
 For existing customers too.

-Look on social media for discounts.
-Brands such as Just Eat, Hungry House and Deliveroo have discounts on their social media pages.
-These have become rarer in the last year but it is always worth a quick scan before you place your order.
+Brands such as Just Eat, Uber Eats and Deliveroo may offer discounts on their social media pages from time to time too.
+These have become very rare in the last year or so, as their popularity has increased with more people staying home, but it is always worth a quick scan before you place your order.